felipeprado/vivaldi-black-is-better-ui/README.md

 ## Read this before install

 <p><strong>Pay attention:</strong> I tested it only in Windows, I haven't tested in Mac OS or Linux devices.
-If you wanna to test it on Max OS or Linux, do it at your own risk.</p>
+If you wanna to test it on Mac OS or Linux, do it at your own risk.</p>
 <br/>

 ## Features